Login to Complete an Application or to Access Judging Panel

 2. Project Implementation

 Organizations should be prepared to initiate and complete a project centered around harm reduction that they would like to address in a collaborative, shared learning environment.
-Organizations will receive a $10,000 stipend to support the implementation of their project.
+Organizations will receive a $13,000 stipend to support costs related to implementing their project and participants’ travel to the in-person gathering.

 Project Tracks

-- Organizations do not need to have a project plan at the application stage; selected organizations will design and implement their project with the support of the cohort and coach.
-Selected organizations will design their project plan in the first 1-2 months (May & June) of LEARN HR, and implement their projects in the remaining 3-7 months (July-November)
+• Organizations do not need to have a project plan at the application stage; selected organizations will design and implement their project with the support of the cohort and coach.
+Selected organizations will design their project plan in the first 1-2 months (May & June) of LEARN HR, and implement their projects in the remaining 3-6 months (July-September)

 3. Evaluation and Reporting

 Selected organizations should expect to participate in evaluation activities.
-This includes two surveys at the beginning and end of LEARN HR (May & December), as well as a virtual Close Out Call at the end of LEARN HR.
+This includes four surveys at the beginning and end of LEARN HR (May & October), as well as a virtual Close Out Call at the end of LEARN HR (October).
 Additionally, selected organizations should expect to complete Quarterly Reports throughout LEARN HR (June, September, & December).

 Eligibility